LukasWoodtli/WebPage/pelican/content/object_databases.md

     2. set of OIDs of objects holding this key-value (for indexed attribute)
 - Updates cheap
 - Complex queries expensive (hop over nodes)
+- each reference in object has index structure for backward references

 ![Multi Index](/images/object_databases/multi_index.png)